sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
-- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (a Netlify CMS fork, 2.6 MB)[^57][^64].
-Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
+- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (a Netlify CMS fork, 2.6 MB), even though we haven’t implemented some features yet[^57][^64].
+- Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - No typing lag on input widgets, especially within nested lists and objects[^77].
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).